 WithersRavenel believes in the power of great parks, and we understand how a good design can transform a community.
 We support and encourage the passage of the GAOA, and we believe that the annual investment of $900 million to the LWCF is a vital benefit to our communities.

-We are here for you, and we will continue to inform you as more details become available about the Great American Outdoors Act in the future.
+We are here for you.
+We will keep you updated as we learn more about the Great American Outdoors Act.
 Please reach out to our Design and Planning Group if you have any questions or concerns regarding the LWCF and how it can help your community planning efforts.